bevilacqua1996/JUGSpringQuarkus/README.md

 `./mvnw clean package`

-This one will build Quarkus or Spring;Boot applications.
+This one will build Quarkus or Spring-Boot applications.
 Then to build the docker image:

 `docker build -t your-image-name:latest .`